The #1 Worst Food for Immunity, According to Doctors

 We should also avoid alcohol when we are sick, as it can have harmful interactions with multiple ingredients found in cold and flu medications.
 Drinking alcohol while taking certain medications could make you drowsy, lightheaded and put you at risk for dangerous driving.

-While we're not saying you should ditch booze for good, those with pre-existing conditions and older populations should definitely consider reducing their intake as the coronavirus spreads (plus, we're still in the middle of regular cold and flu season).
-Tempting as it may be to want to drink your coronavirus fears away, Brook and Levitan both advise finding stress relief through regular exercise and a healthy diet—both of which will boost your immunity!
+While we're not saying you should ditch booze for good, those with pre-existing conditions and older populations should definitely consider reducing their intake during the coronavirus pandemic (plus, we're entering regular cold and flu season).
+Tempting as it may be to want to drink your anxiety away, Brook and Levitan both advise finding stress relief through regular exercise and a healthy diet—both of which will boost your immunity!

 "A varied diet really is the best way to go, even though eating salad isn't always at the top of our lists this time of year," Levitan says.
 Block likes to make veggie-packed soups in her Instant Pot to keep her family nourished.
 The doctors also encourage loading up on vitamin C- and zinc-rich foods and avoiding empty calories, which can actually make your illness worse.